 Introduction –introduce the topic and background.
 Be clear about your research question and aims.
 Keep this short and avoid just restating the abstract.

 It is important to condense your literature review.
 This is difficult when you spent so long gathering, reading and synthesizing.
 Cite enough to support your arguments but not to make your text unreadable.
 Readers will already know you read a great deal to get your degree!
 If you are only writing up part of your study be sure to use the literature to support that element.

 Methods section– many articles provide too little information about the design of the study and the research methods.
 Explain why you chose to design the study the way you did in order to answer the research question.
 Don’t forget to discuss ethical issues and informed consent if relevant.
 Most journals routinely require information about research ethics approval.
 Explain briefly that you gained ethical approval from an appropriate body.
 Explain your method of analysis.
 Journals increasingly require more detail than “I undertook thematic analysis”.

-Think about data-display: for qualitative studies there are less hard and fast rules.
+Think about data-display: for qualitative studies there are fewer set rules about how to do this.
 Check the style of the target journal.
 You may develop one or two figures and you can also think about using tables for display some thematic material or models.
 Quantitative data-display is bound by more rules and conventions and the journal style may be quite strict especially with regard to the formatting of tables.
 Before you add too much text in tables check whether this will count towards the word limit.
 Remember to always introduce tables and figures in the text close to where you want them to be in the final article.
 Tables may count in the word count, check before you add too many text heavy tables.